5 Best Places To Snorkel In Oahu

 Let’s get started, and explore all the best places to snorkel in Oahu!

-If you want to Pin this to Pinterest be sure to click below!
+If you want to save this information for later be sure to pin this on Pinterest!

 This post may contain affiliate links that will give me a commission at no additional charge to you.

-Shark Cove is part of Pupukea Beach Park, and is located on the Northshore of the island.
+Shark’s Cove is the first Oahu snorkeling locations we are going to list.
+Shark’s Cove is part of Pupukea Beach Park and is located on the North Shore of the island.